Undergraduate Catalog

 Built in three stages and originally named for Herbert A. Templeton and his family, who contributed to its funding, the student center opened in 1956.
 The main student dining room, Arthur L. Fields Dining Room, was named for the 1962–63 chair of the Board of Trustees.
 Edward Stamm, for whom Stamm Dining Room was named, was also a member and chair of the Board of Trustees.
 The Council Chamber, added in 1963, was modeled after the Assembly Hall of the United Nations in New York.

 Successive renovations of the student center from 1990 to 2023 brought under one roof all the major undergraduate student organizations, as well as most administrative offices directly serving students.
 In 2013, the Fields Dining Hall was completely refurbished, and in 2015 a new addition was built to house the Career Center.
 Following the substantial renovation completed in 2023, the building was renamed in honor of Stephanie Fowler MA ’97, who served many years on the Board of Trustees, including as chair from 2017 to 2023.
 She and her husband, Irving Levin, donated generously to this and other projects.
 The Hu Media Lounge was named for the generosity of trustee Heidi Hu ’85 and Dan Hsieh.
 The Beth Miller Lounge was named in honor of life trustee Beth Miller ’73.
+Nielson Courtyard, located on level two in the center of the building, was named in honor of the generosity of Patrick and Dorris Nielson.
 Facilities include the offices of Bon Appétit Food Service, College Outdoors, Inclusion and Multicultural Engagement, International Students and Scholars, the undergraduate registrar, Social Change and Community Involvement, Student Activities, Student and Departmental Account Services, Student Financial Services, and Sustainability.
 A small market and offices for student government, programming, scheduling, and media are located on the middle level.
-The Bookstore, Counseling Service, Trail Room (cafeteria-style dining), and Health Service are also located in the Fowler Student Center.
+The Bookstore, Counseling Service, Trail Room (cafeteria-style dining), and Student Health Center are also located in the Fowler Student Center.

 Law Campus